Leaf-Agriculture/docs/docs/configurations_overview.md

 }
 ```
 #### unitMeasurement
-This config will set the summary units related with machine files and fields operations.
-The values can be: `METRIC`, `IMPERIAL` or `DEFAULT`.
-The `DEFAULT` value does not standardize the units, presenting some variables in the imperial system and others in metric.
+This config determines the units for machine files and field operations.
+Possible values are `METRIC`, `IMPERIAL`, or `DEFAULT`.
+The `DEFAULT` option does not standardize units, allowing for a mix of imperial and metric variables.

 #### generateProviderImages
 If set to `true`, Leaf will generate property images for [files][1] fetched from providers.
 Uploaded files are not affected by this change.
 The default value is `false`.